 But Wait, There’s More!

-I could go on listing various marketing tags and what they can reveal about a business’ online marketing efforts, but this post has already gone on for about 3,500 words, so by now you’ve probably spent more time reading this guide than it would take to conduct your own audits, once you get the hang of it.
+I could go on listing various marketing tags and what they reveal about a business’ online marketing efforts, but this post has already gone on for about 3,500 words, which means that you’ve probably spent more time reading this guide than you’ll need to spend conducting your own audits, once you get the hang of it.

-Depending on the feedback I receive, I might revisit this guide and add/update certain sections later on down the line.
-Hopefully though, this post has offered enough information for you to take a crack at auditing a few websites yourself, and helps you to identify a few aspects of your own digital marketing that could use some attention.
+Depending on the feedback I receive, I may revisit this guide and add/update certain sections later on down the line.
+Hopefully though, this post has offered enough information for you to take a crack at auditing your own organization’s website, and helps you to identify a few aspects of your own digital marketing that could use some attention.

-And, if you ever get an email or phone call from me out-of-the-blue, hopefully now you’ll have some idea as to why I’m so eager to chat.
+And, if you ever get an email or phone call from myself or my agency out of the blue, hopefully now you’ll have a better idea of why I’m so eager to chat.